jingt630/concept_backend/context/design/brainstorming/TextExtractAI_help.md/steps/response.dd2a66cd.md

       const resolvedPath = path.resolve(image);
       const buffer = await fs.promises.readFile(resolvedPath);
-      // console.log("ImageSize imported:", typeof imageSize);
-      const dimensions = imageSize(buffer);
-      // const dimensions = {width: 500, height: 300};
+      // image-size expects a buffer, not a path. const dimensions = sizeOf(buffer);
       if (!dimensions.width || !dimensions.height) {
         return { error: "Unable to determine image dimensions" };
       }

-      const prompt =
-        `You are an OCR assistant.
+      const prompt = `You are an OCR assistant.
 Read all visible text in the given image and return only the readable text.
 Do not describe the image or repeat the base64 data.
         Return plain text only, formatted for readability by numbering each text block you recognize.
         Also keep track of the position of each text block in the image, using coordinates.